mongodb/mongo-rust-driver/README.md

 The driver tests against Linux, MacOS, and Windows in CI.

-## Atlas note
+## Note on connecting to Atlas deployments

-Currently, the driver has issues connecting to Atlas tiers above M2 unless the server version is at least 4.2.
-We're working on fixing this, but in the meantime, a workaround is to upgrade your cluster to 4.2.
-The driver has no known issues with either M0 or M2 instances.
+In order to connect to a pre-4.2 Atlas instance that's M2 or bigger, the `openssl-tls` feature flag must be enabled.
+The flag is not required for clusters smaller than M2 or running server versions 4.2 or newer.

 ## Windows DNS note